bitpay/bitcore-lib/docs/address.md

 Represents a dash address.
 Addresses are the most popular way to make dash transactions.
 See [the dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.

 ## Instantiate an Address
-To be able to receive dashes an address is needed, but in order to spend them a private key is necessary.
+To be able to receive some funds an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();